fradav/fradav.github.io/_posts/2019-06-06-fsharp-pidigits.md

     gmp_lib.mpz_get_si(w)
 ```

 What's all this fuss is about?
-Now we store as a mutable (native) variables the four bigint of our `z` as a global state.
+Now we store as mutable (native) variables the four bigint of our former `z` as a global state.
 In order to mutate this `z`-state with the result of the `comp` function, we have to provide two differents mutating functions, depending on where `z` is in the `comp` arguments list, on the right or on the left.
 The `u,v,w` are temporaries.
 The native functions `gmp_lib.mpz_[add,mul,tdiv,get]`are always storing the results in one of their arguments (generally, the first one, passed by reference), that's a pretty standard API for `C` libraries.

-Now let's modify a bit our folder function to account for mutation side effects for `z`
+Now let's modify a bit our (un)folder function to account for mutation side effects for `z`.

 ```fsharp